-SEND Support: Assess, Plan, Do and Review approach
+The Assess, Plan, Do and Review cycle:

-Where a student is identified as having SEND at the SEND Support level, Tavistock College will take action to support effective learning by removing barriers to learning and put effective special educational provision in place.
-This will be recorded in a school register.
 This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the student's individual needs and of what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach - Assess, Plan, Do, Review.
 For pupils with low level special educational needs the cycle of Assess, Plan, Do and Review will fit into the regular termly assessment and planning cycle for all pupils.
-For those pupils with more complex needs or for who a more frequent cycle needs to be employed additional meeting dates will be set and could include regular SEND Support Plan Meetings.
+For those pupils with more complex needs or for whom a more frequent cycle needs to be employed additional meeting dates will be set and could include regular SEND Support Plan Meetings.